Importance of Definitions for Safety Management System

 - Bureaucracy, such as with specific policies and procedures

-Risk controls are implement to act in two places in the issue life cycle:
+Risk controls are implemented to act in two places in the issue life cycle:

 - To control root causes from escalating exposure (usually detective and preventative controls); or